FilipeMCruz/sensae-console/docs/api/README.md

 }
 ```

-The filter, GPSSensorDataQuery, has to following structure:
+The filter, GPSSensorDataQuery, has the following structure:

 ```ts
 export interface GPSSensorDataQuery {